abhinavanand1608/Entertainment-App/README.md

 ![](Images/step%204.gif)

-### Then you will be asked to sign in and then you will reach the Dagnolflow Dahboard.
+### Then you will be asked to sign in and then you will reach the Diagnolflow Dashboard.

 ### Step 5- Name your project and click SAVE.